ashaduri/ashaduri/README.md

-I'm a professional C++ software developer since 2002.
+I am an experienced Software Engineer and open-source developer proficient in C++ and Rust, dedicated to creating safe, reliable, and efficient software.

-While I strongly believe in using the right tool for the job, I'm also an avid fan of safe, reliable and efficient programming, so safe C++ and Rust code is where my interests are focused.
-Most of my software is cross-platform, but I mainly use Linux as my desktop and development platform.
+Most of my software is cross-platform, although I primarily use Linux as my desktop and development platform.

 <!--
 I also have a tech blog at [blog.shaduri.dev](https://blog.shaduri.dev) where I discuss various programming tips and techniques.